busypeoples/busypeoples.github.io/_posts/2014-06-19-testing-angularjs-directives.markdown

 tags:   AngularJS, Javascript, Karma, Jasmine
 ---

-##The Basics
+###The Basics
 This post is simply a reminder on how to test **AngularJS** directives.
-There seems to be no problem testing a service or a controller in AngularJS, but testing directives seems to be a little more complex or at least appears to be.
+There seems to be no problem testing a service or a controller in AngularJS compared to testing directives or at least testing directives appears to be more complex.

 We are actually dealing with minor complexities here, as we need to do a little more than when writing unit tests for controllers or services.
 We need to render the template, which can be achieved with the help of _$compile_,